gomathishankar/springbootmicroservice/README.md

 ### Config server
 It is a separate repository that maintains the configuration for all the microservices, gateway and service discovery configurations.
 The intention is to maintain the config outside of the main repo.

+### eurekaserver
+Contains the service and configurations for maintaining the service discovery of all the microservices

+### gatewatserver:
+Uses the API gateway setup for all the services in the project

 ## Prerequisites
 - Java 21 or higher